FreeFileSync Open Source File Synchronization

 Note

 Explorer.exe does not set an exit code, but FreeFileSync will show an error message if it does not find exit code = 0 ("Success").
-To mititage, append (&) the command exit 0 which sets the exit code explicitly.
+To mitigate, append (&) command exit 0 to set the exit code explicitly.

 • Open command prompt for the selected item: